Hexagram 57巽Wind

 Zhu Xi (Zhouyi Benyi, 1188) reframes the hexagram around 巽順 — yielding entry — and stresses that the working posture the hexagram names is not outward accommodation but inward centred correctness that produces a yielding outer manner.
 The distinction matters: the actor who is yielding outside without being centred inside collapses into the line-1 flutter of advance-and- retreat; the actor who is centred inside while being yielding outside produces the line-5 windowed announcement that holds.
 For Zhu Xi the small-success clause of the hexagram statement is not a limitation but a precision claim: the success is small in form because the method is indirect, but the end-state is durable precisely because the indirectness allowed the field to absorb the change.

-The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) reads 57 practically rather than philosophically: a hexagram drawn in answer to a question about positions in which the consultant must work indirectly — advisory rather than executive, behind the scenes rather than at the front, suggesting rather than deciding.
-The manual is explicit that 57 is not a marker for evasion or vagueness; the indirect method requires more clarity of intent than the direct method does, not less.
-If the question shape was about whether to abdicate a direct position the actor still holds, the manual instructs the reader to re-read against the relevant authority hexagram rather than treating 57 as a license for retreat from a responsibility that is still operationally present.
+The Bushi Zhengzong (Qing-dynasty divinatory manual, 1709) is a practical najia handbook: it casts a hexagram against a concrete question rather than expounding it philosophically.
+In that spirit YiGram reads 57 for a question about positions in which the consultant must work indirectly — advisory rather than executive, behind the scenes rather than at the front, suggesting rather than deciding.
+On YiGram’s reading, 57 is not a marker for evasion or vagueness; the indirect method requires more clarity of intent than the direct method does, not less.
+If the question shape was about whether to abdicate a direct position the actor still holds, YiGram re-reads against the relevant authority hexagram rather than treating 57 as a license for retreat from a responsibility that is still operationally present.

 Translations and paraphrase by YiGram Editorial from the classical Chinese.
 We do not reuse any modern third-party English rendering of these commentaries.